ULJ-Yale/qunex/README.md

 * 0.48.08 [nitools] fc_ExtractROITimeseriesMasked now saves use information about frames
 * 0.48.09 [connector] Enabled RunTurnkey to work with bids datasets directly, changed createBatch overwrite settiing to append
 * 0.48.10 [library] Fixed variable errors in environment for gitqunexstatus function and added scene template for flat maps
+* 0.48.11 [qunexaccept] Target folders for example data specified more robustly

 Stable Container Tag Log